Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

 The frequentist coverage of the operational method for a particular $\bm{x}$ defined as $ \mathbb{P}_{\bm{\eps}}(\theta \in [\underline{\theta}, \overline{\theta}])$ can be calculated using Equation~\eqref{eq:operational_coverage}.
 The coverage depends on $\bm{x}$ only through $\mathrm{bias}(\hat{\theta})$.
 To understand the nature of this dependence, we plot in Figure~\ref{fig:operational_bias_coverage_singlesounding_seed255} the coverage of $95\%$ intervals as a function of the bias for our particular retrieval setup.
 We observe that for $|\mathrm{bias}(\hat{\theta})| < 0.84 \text{ ppm}$ the intervals overcover, while for $|\mathrm{bias}(\hat{\theta})| > 0.84 \text{ ppm}$ the intervals undercover, with the coverage dropping sharply for biases larger than 1 ppm in absolute value.
 Since our biases are predominantly positive (Figure~\ref{fig:operational_bias_coverage_singlesounding_seed255}), we are mostly going to observe the subrange of coverages corresponding to $\mathrm{bias}(\hat{\theta}) \in [-0.3 \text{ ppm}, 1.4 \text{ ppm}]$.

 It is difficult to explicitly write down the distribution of the coverage corresponding to the assumed distribution of $\bm{x}$, but we evaluate the coverage distribution numerically in Figure~\ref{fig:operational_vs_proposed_coverage_singlesounding_seed255} for 10\,000 state vectors and $95\%$ intervals.
-We see that the operational intervals are poorly calibrated.
+We see that the operational intervals are poorly calibrated in terms of their frequentist coverage.
 For most $\bm{x}$ realizations, the intervals have overcoverage.
 However, we also note that the coverage distribution is heavily left-skewed toward values below the nominal $95\%$ coverage.
 In particular, for 12.03\% of the $\bm{x}$ realizations, the intervals have undercoverage.
 The smallest coverage is $79.0\%$, and this could drop even lower depending on the $\bm{x}$ realization.

-Such coverage behavior is inherent to the operational retrieval method because of the bias induced by the prior.
-This leads to the somewhat paradoxical conclusion that for most $\bm{x}$'s the operational intervals are too long, while for roughly $12\%$ of the $\bm{x}$'s, the intervals are too short.
-The problem is that there is no easy way of telling when the intervals are too long or when they are too short, so it is not possible to adaptively recalibrate the interval lengths.
-One might also try to inflate all the interval lengths by some correction factor to mitigate the undercoverage tail, but this would shift the coverage distribution further to the right and the procedure would have even higher overcoverage.
-The appropriate correction factor would also depend on the unknown distribution of $\bm{x}$ and could be very large.
+Such coverage behavior is inherent to the operational retrieval method because of the bias induced by the regularizing prior.
+This leads to the somewhat paradoxical conclusion that, if interpreted as frequentist confidence intervals, the operational intervals are too long for most $\bm{x}$'s, while for roughly $12\%$ of the $\bm{x}$'s, the intervals are too short.
+Unfortunately, there is no easy way of telling when the intervals are too long or too short, so it is not possible to adaptively recalibrate their length.